sagarsalyan/ApiPython/READMe.txt

 Install FlaskMySQL - pip install flask-mysql
 Install PyMySQL - pip install pymysql
-Install werkzeug for password hashing - pip install werkzeug
+Install werkzeug for password hashing - pip install werkzeug Install Flask-CORS - pip install flask-cors     //Without this will give error Access to XMLHttpRequest at 'http://localhost:5000/users' from origin 'http://localhost:4200' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.

 create table in database
       CREATE TABLE `tbl_user` (